What Is a Labor Union?

 Examples of Labor Unions and Rights of Members

-Given the benefits of collective bargaining, you may be interested in starting your own union at work.
-While public sector unions are governed by various federal and state laws, private sector unions are governed by the National Labor Relations Act (NLRA), which is enforced by the National Labor Relations Board (NLRB).
-The NLRB protects most private sector employees and provides a process by which workers can form their own union, decertify an existing union, or report unfair labor practices committed by their employers.
+Given the benefits of collective bargaining, you may want to start your own union at work.
+While various federal and state laws govern public-sector unions, the National Labor Relations Act (NLRA) governs private-sector unions.
+The NLRA is enforced by the National Labor Relations Board (NLRB).
+The NLRB protects most private-sector employees.
+NLRB provides a process by which workers can form their own union, decertify an existing union, or report unfair labor practices their employers commit.

-To begin the process of forming a union, you should talk to your coworkers to gauge their interest and commitment to the idea.
-You’ll need to provide the NLRB with a showing of support in order to hold an election, and you’ll eventually need a majority of your coworkers’ votes to actually form the union.
-You will also need to file a petition with the NLRB regional office who will assess whether or not to hold an election.
-Alternatively, you could look to see if there’s an existing union that you and your coworkers could join in order to improve your working conditions.
+To begin forming a union, you should talk to your coworkers to gauge their interest and commitment to the idea.
+You'll need to provide the NLRB with a showing of support to hold an election, and you'll need a majority of your coworkers' votes to form the union.
+You will also need to file a petition with the NLRB regional office, which will assess whether to hold an election.
+Alternatively, you could see if there's an existing union you and your coworkers could join to improve your working conditions.

 Get Help Forming a Union or Resolving a Labor Dispute

-Although there are many laws designed to protect workers and streamline the labor dispute resolution process, it can be difficult to know which laws apply to you, and what your specific rights and responsibilities are.
-Whether you’re an employer dealing with a labor dispute, an employee alleging a violation of labor laws, or a worker seeking to join or form a labor union, an experienced lawyer can guide you through the process.
-Contact a local labor attorney today to protect your rights.
+Many laws exist to protect workers and streamline the labor dispute resolution process.
+Knowing which employment laws apply to you and your specific rights and responsibilities can be difficult.
+Whether you're an employer dealing with a labor dispute, an employee alleging a violation of labor laws, or a worker seeking to join or form a labor union, an experienced lawyer can guide you through the process.
+Contact a local labor law attorney today to protect your rights.

 Next Steps